 On March 27, 2020, the "Coronavirus Aid, Relief, and Economic Security (CARES) Act" was signed into law.
-The partnership continues to examine the impact that the CARES Act may have on its business.
-Although the partnership does not expect the CARES Act to have a direct impact on the partnership, it may have an indirect impact on the partnership's borrowers and its manager.
-At the time of issuance of these consolidated financial statements, the partnership is unable to estimate the impact that the CARES Act will have on its financial condition, results of operation, or liquidity for the remainder of 2020.
+The manager continues to examine the impact that the CARES Act may have on the partnership's business.
+Although the manager does not expect the CARES Act to have a direct impact on the partnership, it may have an indirect impact on the partnership's borrowers and its manager.
+At the time of issuance of these consolidated financial statements, the manager is unable to estimate the impact that the CARES Act will have on the partnership's financial condition, results of operation, or liquidity for the remainder of 2020.